Étienne Bauny

 Étienne Bauny (1564, Mouzon, Ardennes, France – 3 December 1649, Saint Pol de Léon) was a French Jesuit theologian.

 Life

-He was admitted into the Society of Jesus, 20 July 1593, and after teaching humanities and rhetoric he was promoted to the chair of moral theology which he occupied for sixteen years.
+Bauny was admitted into the Society of Jesus, 20 July 1593.
+After teaching humanities and rhetoric, he was promoted to the chair of moral theology which he occupied for sixteen years.
 He was for a time superior of the Jesuit residence at Pontoise.
-He had the confidence of the most distinguished prelates of his age, especially of Cardinal François de La Rochefoucauld, who chose him as his spiritual director, and of René de Rieux, Bishop of Léon, who entrusted to him the settlement of the most delicate affairs of his episcopate.
+He had the confidence of the most distinguished prelates of his age, especially of François de La Rochefoucauld, who chose him as his spiritual director, and of René de Rieux, Bishop of Léon, who entrusted to him the settlement of the most delicate affairs of his episcopate.

-Bauny's knowledge of moral theology was profound, but he was in many points too lenient.
-His indulgence excited the indignation of the Jansenists, and it was to him that Blaise Pascal, Arnauld and others turned, when they accused the Society of Jesus of teaching lax morality.
-He is criticised severely in Pascal's Provincial Letters.
+Many of Bauny's Jansenist contemporaries criticized him as too lenient.
+Blaise Pascal cited Bauny as an example of lax Jesuit morality in his Provincial Letters, and Antoine Arnauld voiced similar accusations.

-He was a man of extraordinary severity towards himself, a skilful guide of souls, full of charity towards sinners, prudent in the management of affairs.
 He died in the odour of sanctity, almost in the very exercise of his apostolic ministry, at the age of eighty-five.